 However, this percentage may change depending on any conversion of Class A1 common shares, Class B1 common shares or Class B common shares.
-Each holder of Class B1 common shares has the ability to convert any portion of its Class B1 common shares into Class A common shares or Class B common shares at any time, and each holder of our Class A1 common shares has the ability to convert any portion of its Class A1 common shares into Class A common shares at any time.
-Our Class A1 common shares and Class B1 common shares cannot be converted if, immediately prior to or following such conversion, the holder and its affiliates beneficially own, or would beneficially own, more than 4.99% of our issued and outstanding Class A common shares unless such holders provide us with 61-days' prior notice that they intend to increase, decrease or waive such threshold upon conversion.
-Due to these conversion rights, holders of our Class A1 common shares and our Class B1 common shares could, at any time, significantly increase their voting control of us, which could result in their ability to significantly influence or control matters submitted to our shareholders for approval.
-In addition, the conversion of Class B common shares who retain their shares in the long term.
+Each holder of Class B1 common shares has the ability to convert any portion of its Class B1 common shares into Class A common shares or Class B common shares at any time, and each holder of our Class A1 common shares has the ability to convert any portion of its Class A1 common shares has the ability to convert any portion of its Class A1 common shares has the ability to convert any portion of its Class A1 common shares into Class A common shares and Class B1 common shares cannot be converted if, immediately prior to or following such conversion, the holder and its affiliates beneficially own, or would beneficially own, more than 4.99% of our issued and outstanding Class A common shares unless such holders provide us with 61-days' prior notice that they intend to increase, decrease or waive such threshold upon conversion.
+Due to these conversion rights, holders of our Class A1 common shares could, at any time, significantly increase their voting control of us, which could result in their ability to significantly influence or control matters submitted to our shareholders for approval.
+In addition, the conversion of Class B common shares to Class A or Class B1 common shares will have the effect of increasing the relative voting power of those individual holders of Class B common shares who retain their shares in the long term.
 In addition, such conversion would decrease their ability to significantly influence or control matters submitted to our shareholders for approval.

-As of June 30, 2018, entities managed by Baker Bros.
+As of September 30, 2018, entities managed by Baker Bros.
 Advisors LP hold 59.7% of our Class A1 common shares and 100% of our Class B1 common shares.
 Upon 61-days' prior written notice, these entities could convert their Class A1 common shares and Class B1 common shares into Class A common shares and Class B common shares, which in the aggregate would result in such entities holding over 70% of the voting power of our outstanding share capital.